pypyr/pypyr/README.rst

 .. code-block:: bash

   # run pipelines/mypipelinename.yaml with DEBUG logging level
+  $ pypyr --name mypipelinename --log 10

+  # run pipelines/mypipelinename.yaml with INFO logging level.
+  $ pypyr --name mypipelinename --log 20

+  # If you don't specify --log it defaults to 20 - INFO logging level.
   $ pypyr --name mypipelinename

-  # run pipelines/mypipelinename.yaml with INFO logging level
-  $ pypyr --name mypipelinename --log 20

   # run pipelines/mypipelinename.yaml with an input context.
 For this input to
   # be available to your pipeline you need to specify a context_parser in your